Floodplain Construction Information

 Proposed development must not increase flooding or create a dangerous situation during flooding, especially on neighboring properties.
 If a structure is involved, it must be constructed to minimize damage during flooding.
 Permitting officials work with applicants to discourage development in the floodplain wherever possible, but when unavoidable, the effects of development must be minimized.

 The permitting review is a requirement for continued community participation in the NFIP.
 Violations can not only jeopardize a community's standing in the NFIP as they can impact the ability of residents to obtain flood insurance.
 If you see development occurring without permits, protect your rights by reporting violators to your local permit office.

 Substantially improved structures are those where the cost of reconstruction, rehabilitation, addition or other improvements equals or exceeds 50% of the building's market value.
 Substantially improved structures are subject to the same elevation standards as new structures.
 Check with your local permit office for specific requirements.

 To verify that a building has been properly elevated, building officials require the completion of an Elevation Certificate by a professional engineer or surveyor.
 After the lowest floor is in place, its elevation above sea level is determined by a survey.
 The Elevation Certificate is part of the permit record and must be submitted before the building may be occupied.

-Further information on the requirements for floodplain development, the permitting process and Elevation Certificates, please contact the Building Department, 561-753-2430 or email your request to PZB@wellingtonfl.gov.
+Further information on the requirements for floodplain development, the permitting process and Elevation Certificates, please email the Building Department or call at 561-753-2430.